-The film's space debris cascade is a very real possibility.
-This scenario is known as the Kessler syndrome, named after NASA scientist Donald J. Kessler who first proposed the theory in 1978.
-A cascading Kessler syndrome involving an object the size of the International Space Station would trigger a catastrophic debris chain-reaction.
+The film's cascade of debris is a very real possibility.
+This scenario is known as the Kessler syndrome, named after N.A.S.A. scientist Donald J. Kessler who first proposed the theory in 1978.
+A cascading Kessler syndrome involving an object the size of the International Space Station would trigger a catastrophic chain-reaction of debris.
 The orbiting debris field would make it impossible to launch space exploration missions or satellites for many decades.

 Because of Alfonso Cuarón's lengthy takes, Sandra Bullock had to memorize long combinations of precise movements to hit her marks at different points in the shot.
 She often had to coordinate her own moves with those of the wire rig attached to her and the camera.

 Various mechanical sounds made by the spacecraft are heard on the sound-track as a result of conduction through the astronauts' bodies while they are in contact with the station.
 For example, when Ryan Stone is frantically trying to grab the handles as she flies by the station, the sounds of the station are heard while she is holding a handle, and they cease when she lets go.
 On the actual Lunar missions, the sounds of astronauts hitting their hammers on core sample tubes were conducted through their bodies and transmitted through their microphones.